KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 Above is the output of the GAkmeans code using images from the kmeans folder in this project.
 I then added the blue lines to illustrate the arcs of the kmeans organization.
 I added representative images to give an example of the image type in each group.
 Note where Tara is.

+How the K-means and PCA algorithms organize the images is dependent on which weights file is used.
+You will get the same arrangement of images as above if you use the GAweights.h5, or GAweights.onnx, file from this project.
+If you create your own weights file and use that one, it can organize the images in this plot somewhat differently.
+There is a bit of chaos involved.

 ![KmeansExamples](../images/Kmeans3k4clusters.png)
 Image by author using Python code.